Lothair III, Holy Roman Emperor: Campaign against Sicily

 In the northern empire Lothair finally succeeded and defeated the Staufers in 1135 thanks to the help of Henry the Proud, who had been the Duke of Bavaria since the death of his father, Henry the Black.
 At the Reichstag in Bamberg in 1135 the brothers were pardoned and restored to their office and estates.
-Anti-king Conrad renounced his royal title, The Staufers promised to take part in the Emperor's second Italian campaign, before a ten-year constitutio pacis was declared.
+Anti-king Conrad renounced his royal title, the Staufers promised to take part in the Emperor's second Italian campaign, before a ten-year constitutio pacis was declared.

 Lothair, now uncontested ruler, set out in 1136 with a sizeable army.
-The campaign proved to be successful and indeed, Roger II of Sicily soon sought peace.
 In 1136 the campaign against Roger began at the insistence of Innocent II and Byzantine Emperor John II Comnenus.
 Two columns, one led by Lothair, the other by his son-in-law Henry the Proud arrived in Italy.
 On the river Tronto, Count William of Loritello did homage to Lothair and opened the gates of Termoli to him.
 Advancing deep into the southern part of the peninsula, the two armies met at Bari, and continued further south in 1137.
 Roger offered to give Apulia as a fief of the Empire to one of his sons and give another son as a hostage, terms which Lothair refused after being pressured by Innocent II.

 The imperial troops, however, were adamant against campaigning during the hot summer and revolted.
 The emperor, who had hoped for the complete conquest of Sicily, instead captured Capua and Apulia from Roger and bestowed them on Roger's enemies.
 Innocent, however, protested, claiming that Apulia fell under papal reign.
 Emperor and Pope eventually jointly bequeathed the duchy to Rainulf of Alife.
 Lothair resided in Salerno from August to October 1137 and had copper coins (follari) minted in his name.

-When Lothair and Innocent II argued over feudal sovereignty of the Duchy of Puglia and tensions among his troops arose, he abandoned the campaign and returned home.